Written by Ramona Taranu

 Tokyo's Railway Network Explained - Trains, Subway And Discount Passes

 The Japanese railway system is world-famous for being well-organized and efficient, but the very complex network of train lines in metropolitan areas like Tokyo may be daunting at first sight.

-In many countries from Europe and America, railways play an essential role in connecting cities and towns, while public transportation within urban areas is ensured by buses, trams and underground railways.
+In many countries from Europe and the Americas, railways play an essential role in connecting cities and towns, while public transportation within urban areas is ensured by buses, trams and underground railways.
 However, in Japan, you'll ride trains to move both between and within urban areas.
 The underground railway network of Tokyo and larger cities is also very well developed.
 You will likely need to use both surface and underground lines to travel efficiently.

 Picture from How To Purchase A Japan Rail Pass

 This article explains Tokyo's railway system, introducing the railway companies that operate surface and underground trains in the metropolitan area, along with the convenient discount tickets and passes offered by each of them.

 The Surface Railway Network of the Tokyo Area